-As a result of this interpretation, UWSL classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+As a result of this interpretation, UWSL classifies as net assets with donor restrictions in perpetuity (a) the original value of gifts donated to the perpetual endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.

-The remaining portion of the donor restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by UWSL in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The remaining portion of the donor restricted endowment fund that is not classified as donor restricted net assets in perpetuity is classified as donor restricted net assets until those amounts are appropriated for expenditure by UWSL in a manner consistent with the standard of prudence prescribed by UPMIFA.
 In accordance with UPMIFA, UWSL considers the following factors in making a determination to appropriate or accumulate donor restricted endowment funds: